PrincipleCheck/KslKatzBof/README.md

 This BOF is based on **KslKatz** (**Maximilian Barz**), which itself builds upon two foundational projects:

 - **KslDump** – BYOVD physical memory access via KslD.sys (Microsoft Defender's kernel driver)
 - **GhostKatz** – BOF-based LSASS extraction through physical memory

+Also, the primary source of the vulnerability appears to be **maxkray13** and his project, Defender

 ## What It Does